-Although risks can be associated with any procedure, Dr. Bray and Dr. Mulholland have been performing gynecomastia surgery at SpaMedica for many years.
+Although risks can be associated with any procedure, gynecomastia surgery has been preformed at SpaMedica for many years.
 After so many procedures, the risk of a significant complication is extremely low.
 Although most of these risks listed below have not been seen, the following have been reported:

 Loose Chest Skin

 Some men experience loose chest skin after undergoing gynecomastia surgery.
-Dr. Bray and Dr. Mulholland minimize this risk by using energy-assisted devices, like BodyTite that retract the skin and soft tissue while removing glandular and fatty tissue.
+Dr. Bell minimizes this risk by using energy-assisted devices, like BodyTite that retract the skin and soft tissue while removing glandular and fatty tissue.

 Some men experience breast asymmetry after undergoing gynecomastia surgery.
-Choosing a skilled cosmetic surgeon like Dr. Bray and Dr. Mulholland greatly reduces this risk.
+Choosing a skilled cosmetic surgeon like Dr. Bell greatly reduces this risk.

 Changes in Nipple Sensation

 Changes in nipple sensation are possible when undergoing surgical excision.
-Often, the changes are temporary and normal sensation returns after the surgical site heals.
+Often, the changes are temporary, and normal sensation returns after the surgical site heal.
 However, these changes can be permanent.

-Both Dr. Bray and Dr. Mulholland strategically place the incisions to reduce the appearance of scarring when performing gynecomastia surgery.
+Dr. Bell strategically places the incisions to reduce the appearance of scarring when performing gynecomastia surgery.

 SpaMedica provides surgical excisions and liposuction for male breast contouring.
 Some patients undergo a single procedure, while others achieve the best results by getting surgical excision and liposuction.